-While the Controller can be deployed in standalone mode, communication with Fortify Software Security Center provides additional benefits.
+While you can deploy the Controller in standalone mode, communication with Fortify Software Security Center provides additional benefits.
 If Fortify Software Security Center is integrated with Fortify CloudScan, then the Fortify Software Security Center Scans view includes the CloudScan pages, which are described in the following table.